labordynamicsinstitute/replicability-training/jira-workflow-training.md

 ### Data

-- [ ] Download the data (if not already done in the previous step).
+- [ ] Download the data (if not already done in the previous step, and if available).
   - Data should be stored locally (currently) / in [Git LFS](https://confluence.atlassian.com/bitbucket/git-large-file-storage-in-bitbucket-829078514.html) (soon)
-- [ ] Run the PII-checking code, review the output, and record the result in the REPLICATION.md
+- [ ] If there is data: Run the PII-checking code, review the output, and record the result in the REPLICATION.md
+  - You should check the output - it is not automatic.
+  - You should use words, and examples, from the output if it looks like there is Personally Identifying Information (PII) like names, addresses, etc. in the output.
+  - The author will NOT see the output from the program unless you copy **relevant** parts of it into the report.
 - [ ] Describe the data
   - [ ] do relevant variables have labels?
   - [ ] Is the data readable?
   - [ ] Is the data in archive-ready formats (`csv` or `txt` are the preferred formats by librarians, but `dta` or `spss` are also OK; `mat` files are discouraged)

 Fill out the following Jira fields:
   - [ ] `DATA PROVENANCE` Where, specifically, are you accessing the data?
 Typically this is the openICPSR repo URL (same as `CODE PROVENANCE`), but may be a user-provided URL or DOI.
+    - if the data is in multiple places, enter "Multiple" here, and record the details in the REPLICATION.md
   - [ ] `WORKING LOCATION OF THE DATA` Where did you put the data?
 Examples: CISER, laptop, or Git LFS, or somewhere else

 You can now proceed to change the status to `Write Preliminary Report`.
 You will be asked to provide additional information: